Mervin50/ExcelCoffeeOrder/README.md

 # Key Takeaways

-✅ Arabica is your star product with strong, consistent demand.
+✅ Arabica is our star product with strong, consistent demand.

-✅ United States is your biggest market by far.
+✅ United States is our biggest market by far.

 ✅ Sales have clear seasonal peaks — marketing campaigns can be timed to these.